-The only thing which has changed is that internet has unfolded into the mainstream so that we now have internet dating cases, social media systems, and various internet tools.
+The only significant thing which has changed is that internet has unfolded into the mainstream so that we now have internet dating cases, social media systems, and various internet tools.
 This is a new medium and process which I and my PI staff have become intimately familiar with rather vicariously as private investigators.
 (Also, my cameras and other digital equipment have evolved over time.)
 With my professional I.T. skills, I have kept up with the evolving nature of internet relationships, too.
 Overall, however, relationships are still the same.
 The human species hasn't changed in Thailand or anywhere else, and cultures and subcultures have changed only marginally.

 The first couple of months around New Years 1994-5, I lived in two different places on Sukhumvit, one on soi 11 and the other off Asoke.
 Every night was packed with new experiences within walking distance.
 In the daytime, I would explore the city by taking buses way out, wandering around, taking canal boats (most of which stopped operations by the year 2000), and then renting motorcycles in the suburbs and really exploring around.
-At night, it was back to the bars, discos and clubs not far from my apartments, but whenever I found an interesting suburban nightlife place, I'd wait and start there, then go back to the city center when that place closed.
+At night, it was often back to the bars, discos and clubs not far from my apartments, but whenever I found an interesting suburban nightlife place, I'd wait and start there, then go back to the city center when that place closed.
 That went on for just about 2 months.